BereDarius/flashcard-app-3/README.md

 ### Backend

 1. Navigate to the backend directory: `cd backend`
-2. Start the server: `yarn start:dev`
+2. Start the server: `yarn run start:dev`

 ### Frontend

 1. Navigate to the frontend directory: `cd frontend`
-2. Start the server: `yarn dev`
+2. Start the server: `yarn run dev`

 ## License